mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 nobles receive neither; their knighthood is simply recognition of achievement.
 Those knights that do have a fief rarely receive a large area unless it is of low value.
-A knight might be given several hundred kilometres of wilderness, or a rather more desirable but smaller area on the edge of a major city.
+A knight might be given several hundred kilometers of wilderness, or a rather more desirable but smaller area on the edge of a major city.
 Some orders of knighthood can only be bestowed by the holder of a certain office, the Archduke of Ilelish, for example, and others only